 Employees who have met all eligibility requirements and then either officially retire from the College, or leave work due to a disability or death, will remain eligible for the program.

-New employees: Individuals who leave another institution, at which they had an accrual towards a tuition benefit of similar value, in order to take a position at Middlebury, may receive equivalent credit toward the Middlebury College benefit eligibility.
-An individual who had previously completely satisfied the service requirement for a tuition benefit of similar value at the other institution may be immediately eligible for the Middlebury College benefit.
-Eligibility for credit based on a previous employer’s plan will be made by the AVP of Human Resources and will be based on the facts and circumstances of each case.
+New employees: Individuals who leave another educational institution in order to take a position at Middlebury College may receive equivalent credit toward satisfying the Middlebury College benefit eligibility requirements if they had an accrual towards satisfying the eligibility requirements for a tuition benefit of similar value at the educational institution the individual is leaving in order to join Middlebury.
+An individual who had previously completely satisfied the service requirement for a tuition benefit of similar value at the other educational institution may be immediately eligible for the Middlebury College benefit.
+Middlebury College retains the sole discretion to determine whether an individual’s benefit at another institution constitutes similar value for purpose of determining eligibility for benefits under this program and such determinations will be made in a nondiscriminatory manner.
+Factors that will be considered by the College include: 1) the value of the benefit provided by the other institution, 2) the duration of the benefit, and 3) any limitations of the benefit that could reduce its value.
+Eligibility for credit based on a previous employer’s plan will be made by the AVP of Human Resources, or designee, and will be based on the facts and circumstances of each case.

-(a) The natural or legally adopted child of the employee,
+(a) The natural or legally adopted child of the employee; OR

 (b) The stepchild of the employee provided that: